BenAmpel/DS-ISR-Methodological-Tools/README.md

    - [Augmenting Non-Collaborative Dialog Systems with Explicit Semantic and Strategic Dialog History](https://arxiv.org/pdf/1909.13425.pdf), 2020 - Using finite state tranducers to explicity represent dialog history.
    - [Self-Adversarial Learning with Comparative Discrimination for Text Generation](https://arxiv.org/pdf/2001.11691.pdf), 2020 - Self-improvement reward mechanism allows the model to avoid collapse.

+---

 ### Other Generation
 - **Papers with code:**
   - [A Closer Look at the Optimization Landscapes of Generative Adversarial Networks](https://arxiv.org/pdf/1906.04848.pdf), 2020 - GANs exhibits significant rotations around Local Stable Stationary Points (LSSP), which can be used as a saddle point for the generator loss.
 [Code](https://github.com/facebookresearch/GAN-optimization-landscape)
   - [Curb-GAN: Conditional Urban Traffic Estimation through Spatio-Temporal Generative Adversarial Networks](https://dl.acm.org/doi/10.1145/3394486.3403127), 2020 - Traffic estimations in consecutive time slots based on different (unprecedented) travel demands.
 [Code](https://github.com/Curb-GAN/Curb-GAN)
+  - [SEAL: Learning Heuristics for Community Detection with Generative Adversarial Networks](https://dl.acm.org/doi/abs/10.1145/3394486.3403154), 2020 - Creates and predicts whether a community is real or fake for enhanced detection.
+[Code](https://github.com/yzhang1918/kdd2020seal)

 - **Papers without code:**
   - [Smoothness and Stability in GANs](https://arxiv.org/pdf/2002.04185.pdf), 2020 - Hyperparameter tuning to improve the smoothness and stability of GANs.
-[Code](https://github.com/pclucas14/GansFallingShort)
   - [Deep State-Space Generative Model For Correlated Time-to-Event Predictions](https://dl.acm.org/doi/pdf/10.1145/3394486.3403206), 2020 - A new general discrete-time formulation of the hazard rate function to estimate the survival distribution of patients with significantly improved accuracy.
+  - [Catalysis Clustering With GAN By Incorporating Domain Knowledge](https://dl.acm.org/doi/10.1145/3394486.3403187), 2020 - Creates better unsupervised clusters based on domain-defined rules and guidelines.

+---

+## Adversarial Defense
+*Papers and Repositories For Defense Against Machine Learning Adversarial Attacks.*

+- **Papers with code:**
+  - [AdvMind: Inferring Adversary Intent of Black-Box Attacks](https://arxiv.org/pdf/2006.09539.pdf), 2020 - Infer the adversary intent of black-box adversarial attacks.
+[Code](https://github.com/ain-soph/trojanzoo)

+- **Papers without code:**
+  - [Interpretability is a Kind of Safety: An Interpreter-based Ensemble for Adversary Defense](https://dl.acm.org/doi/abs/10.1145/3394486.3403044), 2020 - Interpreter-based ensemble framework for the detection and defense of adversarial attacks to a model.

+---